dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 This information is going to be listed at the top of the build analysis.

-If you need to find the open known issues you can filter the issues with the custom label `Known Build Error`.
+If you need to find the open known issues you can filter the issues with the `Known Build Error` label .
 All the reported infrastructure issues can be found on [core-eng](https://github.com/dotnet/core-eng/issues?q=is%3Aopen+is%3Aissue+label%3A%22Known+Build+Error%22).

 ## When and how to report a known issue
 A known issue should be reported when you find a build error that is not caused by your changes and that is affecting or could affect more builds.